DanForstinger/Blackjack/README.md

 - Game Actions are managed by the Action System.
 They have phases.
 - RegisterViewers,
+- In a normal card game like magic, you would allow other things to add a "Response" to any action, that would play out before the main one executed.
+That would be a neat way to extend this system.

 # Would have liked to improve: